 Going bigger than 2-of-3 requires trade-offs

 With multisig setups larger than 2-of-3, security trade-offs are typically necessary to regain some reasonable availability of access.
-While introducing more keys, if any of them have marginally reduced security, whether by including a mobile device key in the quorum, multiple keys stored in the same location, or otherwise, the entire setup can more easily become exposed and require a re-key as explained below.
+While introducing more keys, if any of them have marginally reduced security, whether by including a mobile device key in the quorum, multiple keys stored in the same location, or otherwise, the entire setup can more easily become exposed and require a key replacement as explained below.

 With 3-of-5 in a collaborative custody context, you need access to a minimum of two, which could make things difficult if properly distributed.
 And when traveling, it is both inconvenient and non-ideal from a security perspective to carry two keys on your person.

-Every time a key is lost or compromised with a multisig setup, you must immediately go through an arduous re-key process, which requires setting up a new key, creating a new wallet, and transferring all bitcoin to the new wallet.
+Every time a key is lost or compromised with a multisig setup, you must immediately go through an arduous key replacement process, which requires setting up a new key, creating a new wallet, and transferring all bitcoin to the new wallet.
 In a crisis situation, traveling to secure locations to access keys and make transfers is the last thing you want to be doing and can expose you to further vulnerabilities.

 Mobile devices are exposed to remote threats and are easily lost